rammanoj/JS/JS.md

 ECMA script is the organization that is monitoring JS now.

+## JS working:

 ## Execution

-Every browser has a virtual environment that compiles JS.
-There will be some JS engines to compile java-script.
+Every browser has a virtual environment (called javascript engines) that compiles JS.
+There are three main JS engines to compile java-script.

 1. Google V8 engine
 2. spider monkey